-You’ve probably heard of semi-famous people’s efforts to stop vaccination in USA:
+You’ve probably heard of some public figures’ efforts to limit vaccination in the USA:

 But they’re not the only ones.
 All over the world, tons of people are opposed to vaccines.
 Many of them are intelligent, highly educated people who seem to know the topic extremely well.
 Some of them are even healthcare professionals, including physicians.

 So, who should you believe?
 I can easily understand why you’re confused when you hear stuff like: